Butthole Surfers: Recent years (2000–present)

 The line-up of Haynes, Leary, Pinkus, and Coffey did a 12-show tour of mostly western U.S. states and one appearance in Canada from August 26, 2011, to September 11, 2011.

 As of 2016, the group are on hiatus, with Leary saying: "I just don't want to play live anymore.
 It's not fun, I don't like touring.
 That hour on stage is a whole lot of fun, but the other 23 hours off stage just fucking suck."

 They performed at the Day for Night music festival in Houston, Texas, which ran December 17–18, 2016.

 In an interview with The Quietus in March 2017, Leary talked about the group possibly making a new album, their first in 16 years: "We've all been busy with our own separate things, and I've done a lot of producing in the past few years, and I've got to the point now where I feel like I've done doing that for a while, so it's time to make a new Butthole Surfers album.
 Especially now that Trump is president, jeez!
 If there was ever a time for a Butthole Surfers album it's fucking now.
 It just doesn't get any weirder than that."

 In March 2019, the band released a visual history coffee table book, Butthole Surfers: What Does Regret Mean?, with author Aaron Tanner.

 In May 2025, the band released the live album Live at the Leatherfly on Sunset Blvd Records.

+On September 23, 2025, Haynes, Leary, Coffey and Pinkus reunited at Los Angeles’ Egyptian Theatre to perform a brief set as Butthole Surfers for the first time since October 2017, following the West Coast premiere of the documentary film The Hole Truth and Nothing Butt.

+In December 2025, the song "Human Cannonball" from Locust Abortion Technician was featured in Chapter 7 of the fifth season of Stranger Things.
+On March 17, 2026, the band announced that After the Astronaut would finally be released on June 26 by Sunset Boulevard Records.
+The album's announcement came with the release of the single "Jet Fighter".